Buy Versaguide | Buy Accessories

 You can also completely remove straightedges.
 Be sure to reattach with washer in the same location.

 Setting the Angle

-Rotate glass and Versaguide so that straightedges run perpendicular to you.
+For improved precision, rotate glass and Versaguide so that straightedges run perpendicular to you when scoring.

 Acute Angles and Tightly Spaced Scores